conan-io/conan-io.github.io/_posts/2026-04-27-Introducing-conan-py-build.markdown

 Some of the advantages of bringing Conan into the wheel build:

+- **One build entry point.** The usual `pip wheel .` command can drive both the Python packaging step and the native C/C++ dependency/build step.
-- **Conan Center Index.** Almost two thousand different package, tested across a broad compiler and OS matrix.
+- **Conan Center Index.** Almost two thousand recipes for widely used C and C++ libraries, tested across a broad compiler and OS matrix.
 - **Binary caching.** Compiled dependencies are reused across builds, Python versions, and CI runs, rebuilt only when settings change.
 - **Profiles and lockfiles.** Profiles pick the wheel's build flavor (compiler, C++ standard, dependency options), and lockfiles pin the graph for reproducible builds.
-- **Shared library handling.** Runtime dependencies from Conan are deployed next to the extension module and RPATH patched on Linux and macOS.s
+- **Shared library handling.** Runtime dependencies from Conan are deployed next to the extension module and RPATH patched on Linux and macOS.

 ## Conclusions